 The little monster jumped on top of one of her aunts who then spun around madly trying to get it off without getting bitten.
 Everyone else ran for their lives as the evil little bastard climbed up the support beams and scanned around for its next victim.

 When it got within a few meters, I stood up where I was eating and picked up a big piece of nearby wood to club the damn thing, but one of the men put his hand up to stop me.
 I thought the monkey had come out of the forest, but it turned out to be the pet of a family member!
-The devil had chewed its way through the safety rope, now it was out for revenge for having been tied up.
+The devil had chewed its way through the safety rope and was out for revenge for having been tied up.
 I guess I can’t blame it — I’m quite fond of escaping unpleasant life situations, too.

 Welcome to my daily life in Adonara, Indonesia.